German Motorrad

 Gottschalk BMF

-The Berliner Motorwagen-Fabrik of was was founded by August Gottschalk in 1898 for the production of motor vehicles with headquarters at Jägerstrasse 61a, Berlin.
+The Berliner Motorwagen-Fabrik was founded by August Gottschalk in 1898 for the production of motor vehicles with headquarters at Jägerstrasse 61a, Berlin.
 In 1900 the production of Gottschalk tricycles and four-wheelers began, and continued until 1911 by which time over 200 vehicles had been built.
 The firm used the brand names Tempelhof, Eryx and Oryx.

 They worked closely with Dürkopp from 1908.